-2.5 Each regulator has its own specific legislation and fitness to practise rules.
-It will apply these and the appropriate thresholds when it decides whether to instigate a fitness to practise investigation.
-For further information, see the relevant website or contact the regulator for guidance.
+2.5 Each regulator has their own specific legislation and fitness to practise rules.
+They will apply these and the appropriate thresholds in deciding whether to instigate a fitness to practise investigation.
+For further information see the relevant website or contact the regulator for further information.
+Insert Link to table